4dn-dcic/documentation_management/docs/source/cwl_workflow.rst

 CWL workflow
 ============

-Once the docker image is setup, it is time to create a workflow to run the pipeline step by step inside the docker.
+Once the docker image is set, the next step is to create a cwl workflow to run the pipeline step by step inside the docker.

 First create a folder in the repo called ``cwl``.
 Inside the folder create a cwl file